 Contacts for Public Records Requests

 All requests should be directed to the institution or unit that maintains the information.
 To send a request, select the appropriate institution or unit below.
-For department-wide requests, select the general public record request email.
+For department-wide requests, select "Non-Offender Records and Other Requests."

 In general, the Department will adhere to the following process: